Supply Chain Squeeze Might teach us how to be

 The supply chain is severely stressed right now as we pass the 1 year mark since the world shut down for the COVID-19 pandemic.
-The construction trades are reeling and trying to get lumber and millwork as fast as they can but running into empty shelves everywhere they look.
+The construction trades are reeling and trying to get lumber and millwork as fast as they can, but they are constantly running into empty shelves everywhere they look.
 This is not news to anyone reading this, but it is also not something we can just resign ourselves to and throw up our hands in disgust.
 The fact is the lumber is there to be used, but we all need to be more careful and specific about exactly what we need.
 The days of ordering generic sizes and larger quantities that can be sorted in the millwork house or on the job site are over.

-To continue to move our projects forward and make our customers happy we need to think about sourcing materials differently than we have in the past.
+To continue to move our projects forward and make our customers happy, we need to think about sourcing materials differently than we have in the past.
 Value engineering our lumber sizes can suddenly make an un-fillable order something that we can have on site next week.
 Moreover, passing more of the work on to your supplier can allow them to find the materials from within their existing inventory where a more generic order would be impossible to meet.
 Greater partnership with your lumber supplier will change how materials are sourced and, in most cases, shorten the lead time while (gasp) actually improving the quality of the end product.

 Do you want to keep your projects on schedule and continue doing business when your competitors are still struggling to get their materials?
 Read on!